Azure/azure-remote-rendering-asset-tool/Documentation/conversion.md

 ms.topic: article
 ---

-# Converting Models with ARRT
+# Converting models with ARRT

 Under the *Conversion* tab you can convert a model from a source asset format to the internal `.arrAsset` format needed by Azure Remote Rendering.
 ARRT simply gathers the information and forwards it to the ARR model conversion service.
 Thus all conversions run in the background in the cloud.
 Details on supported file formats, pricing and so on, [can be found here](https://docs.microsoft.com/azure/remote-rendering/how-tos/conversion/model-conversion).

-## Starting a Conversion
+## Starting a conversion

 ![Conversion panel](media/conversion.png)